Lisa Charlebois of Healing Your Narcissism to be Featured on Close Up Radio

 For more information, please visit https://healingyournarcissism.com/, https://grcca.com/lisa-charlebois/ and https://www.compassionplanet.org/

-Those interested in Lisa’s eight-week video course, for a limited time, she is offering a 50% discount off the price by entering the code 4GDPG16 on her website
+Those interested in Lisa’s eight-week video course, for a limited time, she is offering a 50% discount off the price by entering the code J5RHYKD on her website

 You may also contact Lisa via telephone at (916) 508-1920 – texting is best